tesolchina/smartLessons/notes.md

 I need very concise instructions

 My next step is to work on the screening test project

+Also need to set up email service to send email automatically what options do I have